-Delivery system for gene therapy may help treat arthritisMay 15th, 2012 in Immunology /
+Delivery system for gene therapy may help treat arthritisMay 15, 2012 in Medicine & Health / Immunology

 A DNA-covered submicroscopic bead used to deliver genes or drugs directly into cells to treat disease appears to have therapeutic value just by showing up, researchers report.